 These are handy little tools that help you avoid being charged with duplicate content.
 These tags tell Google and other search engines which web page you want to be shown in their search results.

-They also help in consolidating link equity as well as making your website easier to crawl and index.
-This is just one way you can make your website rank better and avoid any negative search engine penalties that may come with duplicate material.
+They also help consolidate link equity and make your website easier to crawl and index.
+This is just one way to improve your website’s ranking and avoid any negative search engine penalties that may come with duplicate material.

 3. Redirect Users